cicirello/python-github-action-template/README.md

 includes examples of accessing Action inputs and producing outputs.
 Make sure it is executable (the one in the template is).

+### tests/tests.py

+Python unit test cases could go here.

+### .github/dependabot.yml

+The template repository enables GitHub's dependabot for keeping dependencies up to date (it generates pull requests when new versions are found).
+The template file enables dependabot for Docker (since we're using Docker for the GitHub Action), and GitHub Actions to keep any workflow dependencies up to date.